KFC: Sale and global expansion

 In 1991, the KFC name was officially adopted, although it had already been widely known by that initialism.
 Kyle Craig, president of KFC U.S., admitted the change was an attempt to distance the chain from the unhealthy connotations of "fried".
 The early 1990s saw a number of successful major product launches, including spicy "Hot Wings" (launched in 1990), popcorn chicken (1992) and, internationally, the "Zinger", a spicy chicken fillet sandwich (1993).
 By 1994 KFC had 5,149 outlets in the US and 9,407 overall, with over 100,000 employees.
 In August 1997, PepsiCo spun off its restaurants division as a public company valued at US$4.5 billion (around US$7.3 billion in 2020).
 The new company was named Tricon Global Restaurants and, at the time, had 30,000 outlets and annual sales of US$10 billion (around US$16 billion in 2020), making it second in the world only to McDonald's.
 Tricon was renamed Yum!
 Brands in May 2002.

+On March 31, 2011, Priszm, who was the largest franchisee of KFC restaurants in Canada at the time, went into bankruptcy protection in Ontario and British Columbia.

 By 2015, KFC was struggling, having lost business to other retailers and being surpassed by Chick-fil-A as the leading chicken retailer in the US three years previously.
 The company launched a new initiative with a plan to revamp its packaging, decor and uniforms and expand its menu.
 Additionally, beginning in May 2015, a new series of US advertisements was launched featuring Darrell Hammond as Colonel Sanders.
 In a planned rotation of actors, Norm Macdonald, Jim Gaffigan, George Hamilton and Rob Riggle portrayed Sanders in similar ads through the fall of 2016.
 In January 2018, country music icon Reba McEntire played the first female Colonel Sanders.

 Before leaving as CEO in 2021, Andrea Zahumensky told Ad Age the "brand assets that we're so lucky to have" were the bucket, the three stripes and the full name Kentucky Fried Chicken.
 All of these were being used more by the chain.

+Australia rebranded KFC back to its original name, "Kentucky Fried Chicken" in 2019.

 Operations

 KFC is a subsidiary of Yum!
 Brands, one of the largest restaurant companies in the world.
 KFC had sales of $23 billion in 2013.
 KFC is incorporated under Delaware General Corporation Law, and has its headquarters at 1441 Gardiner Lane, Louisville, Kentucky, in a three-story colonial style building known colloquially as the "White House" due to its resemblance to the US president's home.
 The headquarters contain executive offices and the company's research and development facilities.

+Yum!
+Brands plans to move the KFC headquarters to Plano, Texas, in 2025.